Fragtality/PilotsDeck/RM.md

 <br/>

 *Background*: The ability to run Lua Files is a Core-Feature of FSUIPC (at least for me!).
 Lua-Code is easier to write, understand and are more flexible than Marcos or RPN for Calculator-Code for Example.
 It greatly extends the Things you're able to do when pressing a Button on the StreamDeck - like automating GSX Calls or setting up your Aircraft from Cold & Dark for Example.<br/>
 It also extends the Things you are able to read: you can run a Script in the Background which writes Values to the FSUIPC Custom Offset Range - for Example the combined State of both Landing Lights or the Contents of the Barometer Display.
-The Plugin can then read and display this Offset - with the Value which you generated/calculated in Lua.<br/>
+The Plugin can then read and display this Offset - with the Value which you generated/calculated in Lua.
+You can find real-world Examples form my Integrations under [Lua Examples](#32---lua-examples).<br/>
 If you want to learn more about Lua-Scripts, look at the "*FSUIPC Lua Plug-Ins*" and "*FSUIPC Lua Library*" Documents in your *My Documents\FSUIPC7* Folder (or \FSUIPC6 for P3D)!
 Look at the Scripts that come with my Integrations or from other Users to understand how Lua can be used for different Things.
 Look at the *event.flag* and *event.param* Functions to understand how to use the LuaToggle and LuaValue Lua-Controls.<br/>

 *Note for X-Plane Users*: You can achieve the same (and sometimes more) with the FlyWithLua Plugin for X-Plane!
 The Lua-Scripts there can define "Custom Commands" and "Custom DataRefs" which then can be used from the Plugin like any other X-Plane Command or DataRef.